-Not as common as the first two, and tends to be used where the property is of a more unique nature.
+Not as common as the first two; however, since the Covid-19 outbreak it has been popular with agents.
 It is similar to a private sale in many ways and is an invitation for buyers to put their best offers forward one time only.
-The vendor is still at liberty to decline all offers, or go back to some buyers and propose they increase their offers or alter their terms.
-To compete with other offers, such as a shorter settlement period.
+The vendor is still at liberty to decline all offers, or go back to some buyers and propose they increase their offers or alter their terms, to compete with other offers, such as a shorter settlement period.
 Generally, offers from buyers under this method will be unconditional.